 Public Act 99-0906, which became effective on June 1, 2017, substantially modified what elements are to be included in the IPA's annual "power procurement plan."
 Starting with the 2018 Procurement Plan, the IPA no longer includes the procurement of renewable energy resources as part of the annual procurement plan.
-13 The procurement of renewable energy resources to comply with the Illinois Renewable Portfolio Standard ("RPS") requirements in Section 1-75(c) of the IPA Act is instead addressed through the IPA's separately-developed Long-Term Renewable Resources Procurement Plan, approved by the Illinois Commerce Commission on April 3, 2018 in Docket No. 17-0838, which is currently being revised.
+The procurement of renewable energy resources to comply with the Illinois Renewable Portfolio Standard ("RPS") requirements in Section 1-75(c) of the IPA Act is instead addressed through the IPA's separately-developed Long-Term Renewable Resources Procurement Plan, first approved by the Illinois Commerce Commission on April 3, 2018 in Docket No. 17-0838.
+At the time of this filing, the IPA's proposed revisions to the Long-Term Renewable Resources Procurement Plan are being addressed in Docket No. 19-0995.